 October 14, 2020

-Another morning of generalized anxiety.
 Every little thing stresses me out now.
-I plan to take more cat breaks, and look for more immersive projects at my desk.
 Boredom is as bad as burnout.
 A suddenly sunny afternoon spurs me to take a walk to mail a hat order.

 Trump continues his rallies, continues to say he’s immune, and now says a cure is on its way, which is a fallacy.
-Herd immunity is now the current WH plan.
+Herd immunity (rather than vaccines) is the WH plan.
 COVID-19 cases are increasing in several states.
 I wonder how many people will die before the election, and if that is part of the master plan.

 The next presidential debate has been replaced by separate town halls, which ABC and NBC will broadcast simultaneously.
 I won’t watch or listen to either of them.

 October 16, 2020 – 390,000 deaths forecast by February 1…

 COVID-19 deaths in the US today total 218,556, with 652 deaths in just the last 12 hours.
 We are nearing 8 million cases, with most states now recording new cases in double digits.
 Contrary to Trumps claims of immunity, second infections are now being reported (1 global case last week, 20 this week), with the second round being much worse than the first.
 A variant emerges.
 Models predict 390,000 total deaths by February 1 in the absence of a national mask mandate.

 Biden’s town hall last night had 1 million more viewers on his single network, than Trump had on 3 networks.
 Trump now has 3 rallies scheduled every day until the election.

 October 18, 2020 – Pumpkin shopping

 I wake up tired.
 I shouldn’t be this tired, and can barely abide the thought of climbing into real clothes for our field trip today.
 I pack some things to work on while Vicki drives us to Snohomish.